caresteouvert/caresteouvert_backend/README.md

 * `OSM_USER` : OSM user name
 * `OSM_PASS` : OSM user password
 * `OSM_LANG` : language used for OpenStreetMap notes and changesets (code used in `src/locales.json`)

+## License

+Copyright (c) "Ça reste ouvert" 2020

+Released under the AGPL v3 terms, see the [LICENSE](LICENSE.txt) file to read the full text.